aleksgabrysiak/spfx_modern_tabs_webpart/README.md

 # About me & the solution
-This solution has been developed in response to the need of having cool looking tabs and hiding tabs depending on the user's group belonging.
+This solution is a fork of existing solution (see section Credits) and has been developed in response to the need of having cool looking tabs with possibility of hiding tabs depending on the SharePoint user's group belonging.
 I am not a developer, just an enthusiast, so the solution is far from being optimal/well-written.
 It serves the purpose as of now :)
 If you have some time, feel free to download it, clean it for yourself, redesign etc!